chromium/chromium/base/memory/raw_ptr.md

 `raw_ptr<T>` (formerly `CheckedPtr<T>`) is a smart-pointer-like templated class that wraps a raw pointer, protecting it with one of the `MiraclePtr` algorithms from being exploited via UaF.
-The class name came from the first algorithm that we evaluated, and is sujbect to change. `BackupRefPtr` is one of the `MiraclePtr` algorithms, based on reference counting, that disarms UaFs by quarantining allocations that have known pointers.
+The class name came from the first algorithm that we evaluated, and is subject to change. `BackupRefPtr` is one of the `MiraclePtr` algorithms, based on reference counting, that disarms UaFs by quarantining allocations that have known pointers.
 It was deemed the most promising one and is the only one under consideration at the moment.